AASTU-3rd-year-2014-E-C-project/Online-Library/README.md

 # **AASTU Digital Library**

-This is web library for aastu university students. we think this site makes easy access of subject materials also assignments tests.
+This is web library for AASTU University students. we think this site makes easy access of subject materials also assignments tests.
 The project is worked in a team.
-### The first page to open is index page.
+### The first page to open is index.php found in "./Phase IV/index.php".

-we created and export a My SQL query and this query have a sample data to log in as user and as an admin. especialy for the admin there is no way to sign up so this sample data is impotant.
+We created and export a My SQL query and this query have a sample data to log in as user and as an admin. especialy for the admin there is no way to sign up so this sample data is impotant.

 # Sample Data